dotansimha/graphql-code-generator/website/docs/custom-codegen/contributing.md

 ## 6. Create your plugin

-To create your new plugin, simply create `src/index.ts` in your plugin directory, and start with the following:
+To create your new plugin, create `src/index.ts` in your plugin directory, and start with the following:

 ```ts
 import { PluginFunction, Types } from '@graphql-codegen/plugin-helpers'